FSSP

 Fr Matthew Goddard was born into a musical family in Kent.
 Raised Anglican, he converted to Catholicism in 1988.
 After reading Theology at the University of Southampton he subsequently worked in the Social Care field in Southampton, Glasgow and Kent.
 His last role was that of Housing Manager for a national housing association, running ‘half way houses.’

 He entered the Fraternity of St Peter’s international seminary in North America in 2002 and was ordained to the priesthood in May 2009.
 After 3 years ministering as Assistant Priest in the Fraternity of St Peter’s parish in Ottawa, Canada, he was assigned to Reading as Assistant Priest in July 2012 and has been leading the Community since September 2015.
 He was named the first Parish Priest of the personal Parish of St John Fisher, Reading, at its establishment in September 2018.
 Fr Goddard is also the Bursar of our English apostolate.
+In October 2023 he succeeded Fr de Malleray as Rector of St Mary’s Shrine in Warrington.

 Fr Ian Verrier, FSSP